 Scrooge-A musical (1970) -Albert Finney as Scrooge

 In spite of the appearance of numerous ghosts and spirits in the movie, Tiny Tim is by far the most terrifying and nauseating character in A Christmas Carol.
-Instead of being bitter, hopeless and suicidal over his small stature and crippling afflictions, he is cheerful and glib, and can induce more vomiting than a cattle car full of bulbous-headed midgets in clown suits.
-Tiny Tim teaches us that it is quite all right to be crippled and living under a death sentence because it reminds us of the Christ who healed the sick and lame.
-The fact that there is no Christ around to prevent him from dying a horrible death from the ravages of polio is conveniently never mentioned.
+Instead of being bitter, hopeless and suicidal over his small stature and crippling afflictions, he is cheerful and glib, and teaches us that it is quite all right to be crippled and living under a death sentence because it reminds us of the Christ who healed the sick and lame.
+The fact that there is no Christ around to prevent him from dying a horrible death from the ravages of polio is conveniently never mentioned.?
 The only salvation for Tiny Tim is Scrooge’s money; no gods required.
-He sings “Silent Night” and is continually saying “God bless us, each and every one”, as well as other cliched phrases that made me want to beat him to a lifeless, bloody pulp with the fat end of his crutch.
+He sings “Silent Night” and is continually saying “God bless us, each and every one”, as well as other cliched phrases that made me want to hasten his meeting with the Grim Reaper.

 Why is it that such behavior and mindset are perfectly okay when done in the name of the Baby Jesus, but would instantly be labeled as terrorism if done in the name of some other god?
 This is exactly what makes Christianity so odious and distasteful to non-Christians, i.e. the arrogance and disregard for the basic human rights of those who choose to not embrace the Christmas lunacy.